afriedm49/Engineering4_Notebook/README.md

 ### Reflection

-Make sure you are using OUTPUT on your LED direction, and get your led to turn on and off within the for loop, so it continually repeats.
+Make sure you are using OUTPUT on your LED direction.
+This will allow you to turn the LED on and off within the for loop, so it continually repeats.
+Make sure you match each LED pin with the correct pin in your code.

 &nbsp;